5 practice habits musicians should develop right now

 Because we already have an idea of what we are supposed to play, we might interpret our playing in a different manner since we already know what to expect.

-However, to an audience, our dynamics may not be noticeable enough, our tempo may be slightly fast or slow, or we might just not sound good at all.
-Recording yourself is a great way of solving this problem, by letting you revisit your playing to see whether it actually sounded like what you experienced in your head.
+However, to an audience, our dynamics may not be noticeable enough.
+Our tempo may be slightly fast or slow, or we might just not sound good at all.
+Recording yourself is a great music practice habit that can solve this problem, by letting you revisit your playing to see whether it actually sounded like what you experienced in your head.

 Remember to not just record the audio but also the video, so that you can identify problems in your technique and correct them.